raspiuser1/Automate-Wolfgarten-S150-wifi/README.md

 the script listens for the word START or STOP which must be set into your calender, so when you start an event with the word START at 12:00 the lawn mower will start<br /> at that point. for example set it for 5mins that will do so from 12:00 to 12:05, it will now do the standard mowing (2,5 hours) when the battery is fully charged.<br />
 when START or STOP is met the script will run the shell script robotmaaier_command.sh, which translates it to a command which is compatible with our arduino webserver.<br />

-## Why is there a seperated shell file
+## Why is there a seperated shell file?
 that's because you can run it from home automation software, a website or manually without the need of the google agenda. ofcourse google agenda needs this file to send the proper commands<br />

 ## Terminal commands